 Disney, Hollywood, Salem and countless other influences also all have a lot to answer for.
 As do many modern practitioners who have shrouded Witchcraft in mystery, creating a feeling of unattainability to the practising of ‘magic’.
 The reality is there really is a Witch within all of us.
 Every single woman (yes, including you) has the wisdom and knowledge of the Witch waiting to be tapped into.

 Whether you wish to use the term ‘Witch’ or not, is absolutely your call.
-There are many other terms you can use – Divine feminine, wise woman, healer, medicine woman or simply just ‘woman’.
+There are many other terms you can use – Divine Feminine, wise woman, healer or simply just ‘woman’.

-There are many ways of defining what a Witch is; according to various practices or dogmas, but we don’t enjoy doctrine here at Wild As The Moon and we believe you should have your own definition of what a Witch is.
-We also don’t believe that you necessarily have to be part of a ‘coven’/ community/Sisterhood.
+There are many ways of defining what a Witch is; according to various practices or dogmas, but I don’t enjoy doctrine here at Wild As The Moon and I believe you should have your own definition of what a Witch is.
+I also don’t believe that you necessarily have to be part of a ‘coven’/ community/Sisterhood.
 Though it can be incredibly powerful to share experiences with a chosen sisterhood.
-(Our own will be coming soon, join this waitlist to be first to hear about it.)
+(In fact, if you want to join our monthy online Moon Circles, find out more here)

 This explanation of a Witch demonstrates how broad “Witch” actually is – with not a stripey stocking, pointy hat or wart in sight:

 The reality of what it means to be a witch today carries many traditions of the Pagan religion; something which was previously thought to be tied to the devil or satanic rituals.
 Modern day witchcraft often includes the lighting of candles, meditation, yoga, incense, the smudging of sage, crystals, dream analysis, and other rituals connected to Pagan roots.